Osteoarthritis of the Ankle

-- Pain relievers: acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDS; Advil, Aleve) can ease pain.
+- Pain relievers: oral medications that include acetaminophen (Tylenol) and nonsteroidal anti-inflammatory drugs (NSAIDS; Advil, Aleve) can help ease pain.

-- Topical treatments: NSAID gels, capsaicin, or heating and cooling creams can be rubbed on the ankle.
+- Topical treatments: gels or creams that include NSAIDs (Voltaren), lidocaine (Aspercreme) and salicylates that can be rubbed on the ankle.

 - Steroids: Glucocorticoid injections provide short-term relief and are given only three or four times a year.

 If your pain and mobility problems are not relieved with other treatments, surgery may be needed.